vanHeemstraSystems/hetzner-cloud/300/README.md

 See also "Rclone" at https://github.com/rclone/rclone

+See also "Managing Multiple Cloud Remotes with Rclone" at https://community.hetzner.com/tutorials/rclone-basics

 Rclone ("rsync for cloud storage") is a command-line program to sync files and directories to and from different cloud storage providers.

 NOTE: We could connect from Hetzner Cloud to and from our home volumes to be synched.